OpenDgraph/Weasel/README.md

 This project is inspired by join-monster.
 And it uses the Graphql's AST Object to do it's "magic".

-# Before you try out.
+# Before you try out

 This code is extremely embryonic and simple.
 Mutations are not yet supported.
 Just queries.
 There is a lot of work to do yet.
 BTW, help is welcome!